 Nebraska itself has only been a state for just over 150 years, but eons of history took place right here before our ancestors ever staked their claims.
 This magnificent old tree in what is now Ponca State Park is one of the oldest in Nebraska, and it has seen 375 years of history unfolding before it.

-Visit Ponca State Park is open 24 hours a day and a park permit is required to enter.
+Ponca State Park is open 24 hours a day and a state park permit is required to enter.
 Various camping and recreational areas are available on the grounds; go here for more information.

 Looking to rediscover some of Nebraska’s coolest places?
 Check out these 11 field trips we all took as kids that we should totally take again as adults.